 Look down through the glass-bottomed observation deck to see the remaining towers supporting the historic structure.
 The site, part of the original elevated railroad track, overlooks the surrounding land and provides stunning views all around.

 11. Pymatuning State Park

 Pymatuning State Park, one of the most visited parks in the state, is located about an hour south of Erie on the western edge of the state, near the border with Ohio.
 The 17,000-acre park is the gateway to Pymatuning Lake.
 At 17,088 acres, it is the largest lake in Pennsylvania.
 That means water activities are the main draw at this Pennsylvania state park.

 There are three marinas in the Pennsylvania-owned part of the lake.
-They offer mooring facilities and rent pontoon boats, rowboats, motorboats, canoes, and motors.
-There also are stores selling bait, tackle, and snacks.
+They offer mooring facilities and rent pontoon boats, rowboats, motorboats and canoes.
+There also are stores selling bait, tackle and snacks.

 Only 20 minutes from my house, this park has been a part of my life for decades now.
 Lake Lackawanna, a 198-acre man-made lake, is the focus of recreation at the park.
 The park’s main picnic area overlooks the lake.
 Grills and modern restrooms are scattered throughout.
 For larger groups, three picnic pavilions are available.

 Swimming is prohibited in the lake, but a pool serves summer visitors.
 The complex includes shower facilities, food concessions and a spray ground/splash zone.